Professional Ammonia Refrigeration Operator Education (ProAROE)

 - Describe the refrigeration cycle,

-- Identify all major refrigeration equipment and explain its purpose,
+- Identify all major refrigeration equipment and explain how it works,

 - List the fundamentals of working safely around ammonia,